-Site entry/exit: Its a 800m walk to the shore from the cliftop carpark so a 10L cylinder is recomended, the walk back is a killer.
+Site entry/exit: Its an 800m walk to the shore from the clifftop carpark so a 10L cylinder is recommended, the walk back is a killer.

-Underwater directions: The beach steeps away to a sandy bottom with depths no greater than around 15 metres.
+Underwater directions: The beach slopes away to a sandy bottom with depths no greater than around 15 metres.
 Along Durdle beach and Manowar cove are reefs and inside of these depths are around 7 metres and sheltered.
-All around the door there are large boulders with sandy patches and kelp offering a variety of life from Wrasse to crabs.
-On the Manowar Reef side of the Door there is a cave, large enough to accommodate a pair of divers easily.
-Inside the cave there is a blow hole where the sun penetrates into the cave.
+All around the door, there are large boulders with sandy patches and kelp offering a variety of life from Wrasse to crabs.
+On the Manowar Reef side of the Door, there is a cave, large enough to accommodate a pair of divers easily.
+Inside the cave, there is a blowhole where the sun penetrates into the cave.

 Nearest Public phone: At the caravan park